 The Knowlton Visiting Scholar Program brings together faculty and students from various departments to promote interdisciplinary discussion and scholarship.
 The Knowlton Scholar delivers a public lecture, usually on Thursday at 5:00; moderates an interdisciplinary seminar of faculty drawn from various departments of the University, typically on Friday after lunch; and meets with students.
-A committee of five faculty members from the law school and four from Humanities and Social Science selects the Knowlton scholar.
-Current Committee members are:

 The Knowlton program has brought to campus internationally known scholars from various disciplines: